-L / USA
+L / United States

 “Openly-gay people are seen as Satanists and abominations in my small, very Christian and highly conservative town in Michigan, and kids are taught from a young age to hate us.
 When I was in middle school, a classmate once ranted that he found it disgusting that anyone could support the LGBT+ community, and compared homosexuality to incest.
 “Gay” has been the most commonly used insult by most students since elementary school.
 When I’m walking down the street holding hands with a girl, people shake their heads and give us dirty looks as they drive by.
 Because of the way we’re treated, 8 of my 10 LGBT+ friends, as well as myself, have been suicidal at some point.

 Every bit of homophobia bothers me to some extent, but my worst experience with small town bigotry came at the beginning of my freshman year.

 In my school, the principal claims that there will be a zero-tolerance policy for bullying and sometimes even brings in speakers to give us presentations emphasizing the importance defending other students, but it is not justly enforced with LGBT+ students.

 One day, I walked into algebra class with my girlfriend, and I saw that my seat was taken by one of the popular jock boys.
 I asked him to get up, but he refused, then began hollering offensive slurs at me.
 Several more boys joined in, and they started screaming names, like “carpet muncher” and “faggot” and “queer degenerate” at me and my girlfriend; one even violently yelled “people like you should be shot”.
 The whole time, I sat holding back tears as my girlfriend defended me.
 Everyone else in the classroom was either sitting idly at his or her desk, ignoring us completely, or laughing along with the boys.